-I was a decent standard, not professional but knocking on the door.
+I was a decent standard, not professional but knocking on the door, playing semi-professionally with the odd paid match and some coaching.
 I had represented my club at national league level and played a lot of squash, starting at the age of 7, and trained with some great players of the game at my club in England.

 As early on as my mid-twenties, it was clear that I had reduced hip mobility and this was turning into pain doing simple movements, which eventually went away after a few rallies on court, but would come back to haunt me later as sciatic pain drifted down my leg.
 My ankle was also becoming a problem.

 I was fortunate really, circumstances meant that I started playing less, and even stopped playing for months, even as long as a year at a time.
 I always came back to the sport that I loved though and that I had a fair amount of competence and experience in.
 The breaks gave my body a chance to rest, however.